AdobeDocs/campaign-classic.en/help/campaign/using/applying-rules.md

 >[!NOTE]
 >
 >In typologies and typology rules, the **[!UICONTROL Distributed Marketing]** tab is added if your license includes this option: please check you license agreement.
->For more information on Distributed Marketing, refer to [this section](../../campaign/using/about-distributed-marketing.md).
+>For more information on Distributed Marketing, refer to [About distributed marketing](../../campaign/using/about-distributed-marketing.md).